 Save the filter conditions as a Segment with one click.
-Later use Segments for sending campaigns or automation.
+Later use Segments for sending campaigns.

 The most important change is that segments are not under groups as before.
 Now you can create segments based on conditions that include more than one group.
 It gives you much more power and flexibility.

 Keep in mind that segments in MailerLite are dynamic, it means that subscribers are automatically added or removed if they meet filter conditions.